db47h/ragel/README.md

 ## How to

-In essence, the creating a scanner is as simple as creating a ragel machine definition for your language of choice, along with a tiny stub interface.
+In essence, creating a scanner is as simple as creating a ragel machine definition for your language of choice, along with a tiny stub interface.

 ### Ragel state machine definition

-Here is an abbreviated version for the c-like language mentioned above (with support for comments, strings and char literals removed for brevity):
+Here is an abbreviated version for the C-like language mentioned above (with support for comments, strings and char literals removed for brevity):

 ```go